 “I spotted what looks like a cave or an overhang where we can get out of the weather.”
 He began to gather sticks and slabs of bark from nearby trees, foraging under the brush and farther back to find what was dry.
 “It’s not far,” he came over to where she still sat on the ground.
 “Can you walk?”

 “Why are you helping me?
-My people don’t know any kindness from men.”
+My people don’t know any kindness from… others.”

 She stood and though young was as tall as he.
 Getting a closer look, he realized what had felt strange about her back.
 He had heard stories of mythical creatures that lived here—the lands far to the east of his own—but never thought he would see, let alone meet one.

-“Humans,” she locked eyes with him, “men take advantage of us, especially lady fairies.”
+“Human men take advantage of us,” she locked eyes with him, “especially lady fairies.”
 She put a hand on the long, slim blade sheathed at her hip.
 “I won’t let you hurt me.”

 The gray sky grew darker, and the low, bunching clouds foretold more rain.
 They now stood facing each other.
 She had cast off his cloak and shaking with the chill, asked again.
 “Why are you helping me?”

 He glanced at the mantle at her feet that had been a gift from his wife.
 Given to him knowing how he loved his walks even in autumn and winter.
 The bite of ice in the wind made him shiver, but he ignored the desire to drape its warmth across his shoulders.
 “You need it,” he said, picking up and handing her the cloak as the rain began to fall.
 He turned toward the opening in the rocks.
 Entering, he found it not deep but dry.
 He kicked a clear spot in the dirt at the back of the cave and dropped the load of kindling.
 More was needed if his bones told him right.
 A hard freeze was coming with nightfall.